averipassmore/CitoDisco/README.md

 A professional business website for Cito Disco LLC.
-Created by Averi Passmore
+Created by Averi Passmore.

+Powered by Node.js, React.js, Email.js, Sanity Studio (Content Management System), and Netlify.

+Please report any bugs or questions to me! averinpassmore@gmail.com.

 To access the content management system: https://citodisco.sanity.studio/